e1ixyz/VisualClaims/README.md

 ## VisualClaims

 VisualClaims is a Paper/Spigot plugin that lets players found towns, visually claim chunks (no block protection), and see their borders rendered live on Dynmap.
-It combines lightweight gameplay commands with persistent storage and colourful map overlays so servers can offer simple land protection without heavy setup.
+It combines lightweight gameplay commands with persistent storage and colourful map overlays so servers can offer simple land visualization without heavy setup.

 ### Highlights
 - Found a personal town, claim/unclaim chunks manually, or enable autoclaim while exploring.